He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 “Even if [the allegations are real], that all happened in the U.S.," said Leonel Santibáñez Torres, a local columnist.
 “In our region, he’s always been an exemplary citizen with no known illegal activity.
 He’s a hard worker, his father is a hard worker, and he has been respectful with Huetamo’s people.”

-Michoacan has in recent years been riven by organized crime, with turf wars between groups driving sharp spikes in violence.
+Michoacán has in recent years been riven by organized crime, with turf wars between groups driving sharp spikes in violence.
 The most pronounced division is between the Jalisco New Generation cartel and the Familia Michoacana.
 Last year, a dozen bodies were found in an abandoned truck on the highway out of town.
 Some showed signs of torture.
 A note was found near the carnage.

 “I forgot your Mother’s Day gift, but here is what I’m sending it to you.”
 It was signed “Familia Michoacana.”

-The International Crisis Report this week described the connection between armed groups and political candidates in the area of Michoacan where Huetamo is located, known as tierra caliente — “hot land.”
+The International Crisis Report this week described the connection between armed groups and political candidates in the area of Michoacán where Huetamo is located, known as tierra caliente — “hot land.”

 “Criminal groups in tierra caliente have so much influence that candidates routinely approach them for support,” the report says.